Group-wide consolidation of ERP systems.

 For the performance of a group, there are therefore some good reasons for wanting to go with a consolidated ERP system.
 For the individual subsidiary, however, such an approach may also have some disadvantages.

 If a company is to be taken over by a group, a certain attractiveness of the takeover candidate lies in the fact that it can do something that the group does not have in its portfolio.
-In other words, the "otherness" is exactly what is wanted.
-In addition to other products, competences, processes and knowledge, this includes a tried and tested infrastructure that has grown over time.
+In other words, being "different" is exactly what you want.
+In addition to other products, competences, processes and knowledge, this includes a tried and tested infrastructure.
 An often highly specialised ERP system is not uncommon.
-Sometimes the know-how of many years and employees is contained in such ERP software, which was not infrequently developed along precisely such customers.
+Sometimes the expertise of many years and employees is embedded in such ERP software, which has often been developed with precisely such customers in mind.

 Often there is a well-coordinated team and/or service providers behind it who can quickly and efficiently adapt the integrated systems if necessary.